How is early non-small cell lung cancer treated with surgery or SBRT?

 When you wake up from surgery, you will have a tube (or tubes) coming out of your chest and attached to a special container to allow excess fluid and air to drain out.
 The tube(s) will be removed once the fluid drainage and air leak slow down.
 Generally, you will need to spend 5 to 7 days in the hospital after the surgery.

-Stereotactic ablative radiotherapy (SABR), also known as stereotactic body radiation therapy (SBRT), is a highly focused type of external beam radiation treatment that gives an intense dose of radiation concentrated on a tumor, while limiting the dose to the surrounding organs.
-It has become a treatment of choice for many people with limited volume tumors for whom surgery may not be an optimal treatment.
+Stereotactic ablative radiotherapy (SABR), is a type of radiation that gives a high dose of radiation to the tumor, but little to your healthy tissues.
+It is a treatment of choice for small tumors when surgery may not be the best treatment.

-Instead of giving a small dose of radiation each day for several weeks, SBRT uses very focused beams of high-dose radiation given in fewer (usually 1 to 5) treatments.
-Several beams are aimed at the tumor from different angles.
-To target the radiation precisely, you are put in a specially designed body frame for each treatment.
-This reduces the movement of the lung tumor during breathing.
+SBRT is often given in 1 to 5 treatments.
+Radiation beams are aimed at the tumor from different angles.
+To help target the radiation to your tumor, you are put in a body frame for each treatment.
+This reduces the movement of the lung tumor during breathing and helps make sure the radiation targets your tumor and not your healthy tissues.

 Scientific Council